 Engineering (Professional Program: MEng)

-The UIC College of Engineering offers a Master of Engineering degree program, which is completed online.
+The UIC College of Engineering offers a Master of Engineering degree program with a focus area in Artificial Intelligence and Machine Learning, which is completed online.
 The MEng is a professional degree based exclusively on course work, without a research component (no project or thesis) and without departmental affiliation.
 This program is fully approved by the Illinois Board of Higher Education.

 The main objectives of the MEng online program may be summarized as follows:

 - To provide graduate training that is controlled by the employer’s needs, and may respond to these changing needs in real time by creating new specializations with no delay.

 - To provide graduate engineering education to students in remote areas of the state, the country, and the world, and/or to students who can access instruction only asynchronously.